 It’s better to freeze an unglazed cake (as the glaze doesn’t look as pretty after freezing and thawing).
 However, you can still freeze the cake if it’s glazed.
 No biggie, just something to keep in mind.

-Wrap the cooled cake in food plastic wrap, then wrap in aluminum foil (or just two layers of food plastic wrap).
+Wrap the cooled cake in plastic food wrap, then wrap in aluminum foil (or just two layers of plastic food wrap).
 Place into a freezer-safe container.
 Don’t forget to label with the recipe name and date it was made.

 When ready to enjoy, remove the cake from the container (but still leave wrapped) and let thaw at room temperature.